Boeing New Midsize Airplane

-The New Midsize Airplane (NMA), or New Midsize Aircraft, (culturally referred to as the Boeing 797) is a concept airliner proposed by Boeing to fill the middle of the market segment.
+The New Midsize Airplane (NMA), or New Midsize Aircraft, is a concept airliner proposed by Boeing to fill the middle of the market segment.

 In 2015, Boeing determined the market was large enough to launch a new design.
 In 2017, multiple airlines expressed interest in a composite, seven-abreast twin-aisle with an elliptical cross-section.
 The new aircraft, which would likely have been named the Boeing 797, would be available in two versions: a 225-seater with 5000 nmi range and a 275-seater with a range of 4500 nmi.
 Third-party forecasts for this market varied from 2,000 to 4,000 aircraft, though Boeing expected the market demand to lie at the upper end of this range.
 At a projected price of $65–75 million, the NMA was expected to generate 30% more revenue than narrowbodies and have 40% lower trip costs than the widebodies it would have replaced.
 It would have been powered by a new 50,000 lbf turbofan from GE Aviation/CFM International or Pratt & Whitney, with a bypass ratio of 10:1 or more and an overall pressure ratio exceeding 50:1.

 In January 2020, Boeing put the plans on hold and announced a clean-sheet reevaluation of the project, noting that it was focused on returning the 737 MAX to service and would be taking a new approach to future projects.
 By February 2021, the company appeared to have revived the project with plans for a shorter variant that could enter service by the late 2020s with a development cost of up to $25 billion.
-In June 2022, however, it announced that development would not be pursued until new engines and development tools are mature.
+In June 2022, however, it announced that the development would not be pursued until new engines and development tools are mature.